VJOA1863/SQL_Retail_Sales_P1/README.md

 ## Data Validation & Preparation

-Before analysis, the dataset was explored to understand its structure and quality.
+Before analysis, the dataset was explored to assess structure and data quality.

 ### Key Checks Performed
 - Total record count
 - Number of unique customers
 - Identification of product categories